wolframroesler/version/README.md

 $ make
 ```

-This creates the example program which, when invoked, simply displays the version identifer.
+This creates the example program which, when invoked, simply displays the version identifier.
 For example:

 ```sh
 $ ./version